tim-projects/aegis-tui/README.md

 aegis-cli /path/to/your/aegis-backup.json
 ```

+If no vault path is provided, `aegis-cli` will automatically search for the most recently modified `aegis-backup-*.json` file in the current directory, and then in `~/.config/aegis`.

 If your vault requires a password, you will be prompted securely.
 For non-interactive use (e.g., in scripts), you can provide the password via the `AEGIS_CLI_PASSWORD` environment variable:

 ```bash